-Born on the 11th January 1842, William James was one of the most influential figures in the history of modern psychology, James is best known for his seminal work 'The Principles of Psychology,' first published in 1890 and widely regarded as the most important English language psychology book ever.
+William James was one of the most eminent figures in the history of psychology, James is best known for his hugely influential work 'The Principles of Psychology,' first published in 1890 and widely regarded as the most important English language psychology book ever.

 A revered thinker and prolific writer, James explored an extraordinary range of topics such as the perception of time, emotions, imagination and whether life is worth living.
 He never missed an opportunity to study and report on something of human and psychological interest; When "The Great" San Francisco earthquake hit on the morning of April 18th, 1906, James was just 35 miles away.
 Close enough to have experienced the earthquake directly he was keen to discover how his subjective experience of the event compared with those around him and so made his way to San Francisco itself, which in his own words gave him and his "valiant feminine escort some four hours of observation."

 During his 34-year career at Harvard University, James offered the first graduate course in psychology taught in The United Sates in 1875-6 and twice served as president of the American Psychological Association in 1894 and 1904.

 The following tribute to William James was published shortly after his death on the 26th August 1910.
 Written by James McKeen Cattell, it appeared in the October 1910 edition of Popular Science Monthly.

 (Many thanks to Dr. Andreas Sommer, University of Cambridge for identifying Cattell as the author.)

 Is there left to us in this land a man so great as William James?
 If the list of our leaders is scanned, men eminent in philosophy, science, art or letters, in education, law, politics or business, is there a single one to be placed beside him?
 He excelled in so many ways, in science, in philosophy in letters, as a teacher, as a leader in good causes and lost causes, before all as a man - kind and generous beyond measure, of remarkable individuality and distinction.